Pressure cooker bomb: 2010–present

 In Pakistan, in March 2010, six employees of World Vision International were killed by a remotely detonated pressure cooker bomb.
 In October 2012, French police found a makeshift pressure cooker with bomb-making materials near Paris as part of an investigation into an attack on a kosher grocery store.

 Two pressure cooker bombs were used in the Boston Marathon bombings in April 2013.
 The pressure cookers were filled with nails, ball bearings, and black powder.
 Initially, it was believed the devices were triggered by kitchen-type egg timers, however, subsequent evidence indicated a remote device was used to trigger the bombs.
 One of the bombers, Dzhokhar Tsarnaev, told investigators that he learned the technique from an article in Inspire magazine.

 On Canada Day 2013, pressure cooker bombs failed to explode at the Parliament Building in Victoria, British Columbia.

 On May 19, 2016, passengers on a bus in Wrocław, Poland, alerted the driver to a suspicious package.
 The driver removed the package from the bus.
 Shortly later it exploded with no fatalities but did injure one woman slightly.
 Authorities believed it was a three liter pressure cooker packed with nails and nitrate explosive.

 On September 17, 2016, an explosion occurred in Lower Manhattan, New York, wounding 29 civilians.
 The origin of the explosion was found to be a pressure cooker bomb.
 At least one other bomb was found unexploded.
 A suspect for that explosion and others in New Jersey, Ahmad Khan Rahami, was captured two days later.

 Both the 2010 Stockholm bombings and the foiled 2016 Sweden terrorism plot involved pressure-cooker bombs.

+On January 20, 2023, Mohammad Farooq, a student nurse, was arrested outside the maternity ward of St James's University Hospital in Leeds, after planning to detonate a homemade pressure cooker bomb inside the hospital.
+A patient at the hospital had talked Farooq down from detonating the bomb.
+Farooq was sentenced to 37 years.